COMP SCI 1102 - Object Oriented Programming

 Learning & Teaching Modes

-This course has five contact activities: lectures, tutorials, practicals, workshops and small group discovery.
+This course has four contact activities: lectures, practicals, workshops and small group discovery.
 Each of these activities is used to support and build on each other, they do not repeat material.

-Lectures will be used primarily to introduce the core theoretical material of the course supported by the tutorials.
+Lectures will be used primarily to introduce the core theoretical material of the course.

 The practicals are focussed on developing core programming skills in C++ both individually and collaboratively.
 They will include a small number of individual practical exams.
 You should also spend a significant amount of time on programming outside of these sessions.